Coin vs. token: What’s the difference?

 Another popular Ethereum-based token is the stablecoin USD Coin (USDC).
 USDC uses ERC-20 to tokenize the U.S. Dollar on the Ethereum blockchain.

 While tokens can be used for an exchange of value like with LINK and USDC, they can also digitally represent non-currency assets exchanged on the blockchain like NFTs, which also typically run on the Ethereum network.
-Tokens can be used to digitally trade real-world assets like gold, real estate, or shares of a company.
+Tokens can be used to digitally buy or sell real-world assets like gold, real estate, or shares of a company.

 To summarize, all digital currencies can be called cryptocurrencies, but not all cryptocurrencies can be called coins.
 Tokens can be cryptocurrencies, but they can also be NFTs and other non-currency assets.